Junior NFNL Football

 When is the 2024 junior footy season?

-We are still taking expressions of interest to play throughout the season, for more info please contact [email protected].
+We do take expressions of interest to play throughout the season, for more info please contact [email protected].

 Team fixtures are found here – NFNL Fixture, Results & Ladders.